 We cannot sort these priorities effectively outside a Learner Commonwealth.
 Ranking them fairly requires everyone’s well-informed consent, which could only be obtained therein.

 Greed, power-hunger, and deprivation/abuse/neglect fears will diminish under Learner administrations.
-Criminals, the obsessively rich and other social parasites will grasp the true meaning of wealth and power, once they have let their primary fears subside.
+Criminals, the obsessively rich and other social parasites will grasp the true meaning of wealth and power, once they have let go their primary fears.
 New benefits will outweigh old fears, thus diminish violence and untruth.

 Those heedless few who persist in nurturing ancient evils will be caught up in social safety nets much more flexible, benign and secure than the makeshifts we rely on today: malign neglect before the fact, and compounds strung with razor wire, after.